KatarzynaJonczyk/3Dprinter_manual/docs/10.Cleaning the printer/Cleaning the print chamber.md

 3.Check if there are no objects in the print chamber and press **DONE**.

 4.Wait until the positioning is complete.
-You should see that the Print Bed is maximally down and the Feed Bed is maximally up.
+You should see that the <a href="glossary">Print Bed</a> is maximally down and the <a href="glossary">Feed Bed</a> is maximally up.

 5.Scoop the powder from the Feed Bed into the Print Bed.